jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

 .. note::

-   When booting from boot1 HW partition, make sure to flash the partition using:
+   When booting from Boot1 HW partition, make sure to flash the partition using:
    :samp:`mmc dev 0 2`.

-**Boot from UDA HW partition of eMMC:**
+**Boot from UDA of eMMC:**

 .. code-block:: console